Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Audio-text experiments

 \subsection{Level of language supervision}

 We have observed that AT fine-tuning on AT pairs mined without any additional supervision (e.g., AC, FC, and VC) can improve the AT alignment, but supervised alignments are still the most effective.
-But: how much data is really needed?
+But: how much supervised data is really needed?
 To understand the relationship between supervision and performance, we vary the number of gold AT pairs (i.e., training samples of AudioCaps) used for AT fine-tuning.
-On the audio-text retrieval task (see Figure~\ref{fig:retrieval_level_of_supervision}), unsurprisingly, fine-tuning on more aligned AT pairs results in higher audio-text retrieval/zero-shot classification performance.
+On the audio-text retrieval task (see Figure~\ref{fig:retrieval_level_of_supervision}), unsurprisingly, fine-tuning on more aligned AT pairs results in higher audio-text retrieval / zero-shot classification performance.
 Surprisingly, using only 442 (around 1\%) AT pairs of AudioCaps gives rise to as strong AT alignment as VT alignment (\textit{cf.} OracleAV-CLIP in Table~\ref{tab:audiocap-retrieval_test}).

-Beyond the very few-shot setting, as we increase the number of supervised AT pairs used during fine-tuning, we observe a roughly linear relationship between zero-shot performance and the logarithm of the number of supervised datapoints provided during finetuning; this observation is similar to \cite{kaplan2020scaling}'s observations regarding autoregressive, generative transformers.
-While it's not clear how reliable extrapolations from this roughly linear trend are, we can do so to roughly estimate the amount of annotated AT pairs required for the zero-shot performance to equal, e.g., human parity for ESC50 of 81\% \cite{ESC50}: in that case, our estimate is that $2^{21} \approx 2M$ supervised caption pairs would be needed.
-We're hopeful both (1) that larger curated audio-text datasets will become available; and (2) that future work can improve the data efficiency of the pre-training process.
+As we increase the number of supervised AT pairs used during fine-tuning, we observe a roughly linear relationship between zero-shot performance and the log of the number of supervised pairs (this observation is similar to \citet{kaplan2020scaling}'s observations regarding Transformers).
+While it is not clear how reliable extrapolations from this roughly linear trend are, we roughly estimate the amount of annotated AT pairs required for the zero-shot performance to equal human parity for ESC50 of 81\% \cite{ESC50}: our estimate is that $2^{21} \approx 2\text{M}$ supervised audio caption pairs would be needed.
+We are hopeful both (1) that larger curated audio-text datasets will become available; and (2) that future work can improve the data efficiency of the pre-training process.